 We will also be investigating the backstory of deregulation of local government – including the abolition of the Audit Commission, which previously audited Housing Associations and Tenancy Management Organisations until its abolition by Eric Pickles in April 2015.

 Articles on the Grenfell Tower Investigation

-CAMPAIGN UPDATE: Following publication of this letter on Sunday O7 January in the FT and Guardian, KPMG have announced they are stepping down as advisors to the Grenfell Inquiry with immediate effect!!
-Read updated coverage on the Guardian, FT, BBC. ————————————————————————————————— We the undersigned, call upon the Cabinet Office and Prime Minister Theresa May to reverse the […]
+UPDATE: Following publication of this letter on Sunday 7 January in the FT and Guardian, KPMG have announced they are stepping down as advisors to the Grenfell inquiry with immediate effect!
+Read updated coverage on the Guardian, FT, BBC. ————————————————————————————————— We the undersigned, call upon the Cabinet Office and Prime Minister Theresa May to reverse the decision […]

 Contributors to the submission: Professor Stuart Hodkinson: is a Lecturer in Critical Urban Geography (Leeds University).
 His main research focus is on the ‘new urban enclosures’ with specific interest in the politics, policies and day-to-day realities of housing privatisation, urban regeneration and state-led gentrification in the UK.
 Recent research was an ESRC-funded project exploring residents’ […]

 Since 2010, when George Osborne introduced his program of savage 40% cuts to council funding (“austerity”), many councils facing budgetary and cost cutting pressures have peddled the line that due to the severity of the cuts – they have to make “tough choices” in deciding which services to protect, and which to cut.
 Councils, on average, […]